-- »New Jersey Sues Justice Department over Online Poker
+- »New Jersey Sues Justice Dept. over Online Poker

-New Jersey Sues Justice Department over Online Poker
+New Jersey Sues Justice Dept. over Online Poker

 The New Jersey Attorney General’s Office filed a lawsuit against the U.S. Department of Justice based on delays in Freedom of Information Act (FOIA) requests involving online gambling policies.
 The 2019 DOJ Opinion announced a new opinion in January on whether online poker and online casinos should be banned under the 1961 Wire Act.